americanexpress/unify-jdocs/readme.md

 }
 ```

-Hence, for elements in arrays in typed documents, "key" becomes a reserved value and cannot be used
+Hence, for elements in arrays in typed documents, "jdocs_arr_pk" becomes a reserved value and cannot be used
 to define a field name.

 The concept of array key fields is used while merging typed documents into one another as